-My initial goal was just to make travel time in public seats cleaner and perhaps a more dignified but through the process I've discovered there are lots of adults and children NiceSeats serves in a more meaningful way.
-For example, those who live with severe allergies report NiceSeats provides a barrier that helps to reduce contact with potential irritants and allergens left behind on public seats.
+My initial goal was just to make travel time in public seats cleaner and perhaps a more dignified but through the process I've discovered there are a growing number of people that NiceSeats serves in a more meaningful way.
+Those who live with severe allergies report that the barrier NiceSeats provides helps to reduce contact with potential irritants and allergens.
 Additionally, by limiting exposure to bacteria commonly found on seats, NiceSeats also proves to be of assistance to those with immune deficiencies.
 Having build something that can be protective as well as comforting for a wide variety of people has been an especially rewarding part of the journey thus far.

 All the best,